The vice president still hasn't shaken off #KamalaIsACop

 Kamala Harris had certainly practiced for this moment.
 It was September 2019, and she was in the middle of a bruising primary for the Democratic nomination for president.
 After briefly peaking in the summer, when her first debate performance offered a memorable confrontation with Joe Biden that spawned many memes, Harris was now struggling to separate herself from the pack.
 Her biggest enemy, it turned out, was her past as a prosecutor.

 So when she took the stage in Houston for the third Democratic presidential debate, wearing a navy blue pantsuit and her signature set of white pearls, she knew what was coming.
-ABC News Correspondent Linsey Davis, one of the few Black women to serve as moderator during the primaries, wasted no time in grilling Harris on her newfound support of legalized marijuana and outside prosecutions of police misconduct.
+ABC News correspondent Linsey Davis, one of the few Black women to serve as moderator during the primaries, wasted no time grilling Harris on her newfound support of legalized marijuana and outside prosecutions of police misconduct.

 “You’ve said that you’ve changed on these and other things because you’re ‘swimming against the current and thankfully the currents have changed,’” Davis said.
 “But when you had the power, why didn’t you try to effect change then?”

-The top 10 nominees were all on stage together at Texas Southern University, a historically Black college, and Harris, the proud Howard University grad and sole HBCU alum in the race, should have had something of a home field advantage.
+The top 10 nominees were all onstage together at Texas Southern University, a historically Black school, and Harris, the proud Howard University grad and sole HBCU alum in the race, should have had something of a home field advantage.
 Instead, the crowd at the debate erupted in applause, one of its loudest of the night.

 “I’m glad you asked me this question,” Harris said once she was able to break through the applause.
 “I made a decision to become a prosecutor for two reasons: I’ve always wanted to protect people and keep them safe, and second, I was born knowing about how this criminal justice system in America works in a way that has been informed by racial bias.”

 The answer was a well-rehearsed response aimed at reminding viewers that Harris’ identity as a Black woman took precedence over her job as a prosecutor.
 It was also a subtle nod to the driving force that had helped propel her to the national stage, first as a senator running for president and now as the first-ever woman of color to serve as vice president.
-That force, put simply, was Black women, who over the course of the past half decade have built an infrastructure of political action committees, non-profits, and small donor networks to get Black women elected to public office on Democratic tickets.
+That force, put simply, was Black women, who over the course of the past half decade have built an infrastructure of political action committees, nonprofits, and small donor networks to get Black women elected to public office on Democratic tickets.

 Harris has become the most visible face of that movement, but she is not beholden to it.
 Now, as vice president, Harris will become the default leader of the Biden administration’s efforts to confront white supremacy, as the president outlined in his inaugural address.
-That challenge is two-fold: tackling the kinds of political extremism that led scores of Trump supporters to raid the US Capitol, and tackling the kinds of policies, particularly in the criminal justice system, that have warehoused millions of Black people in the United States for years.
+That challenge is twofold: tackling the kinds of political extremism that led scores of Trump supporters to raid the US Capitol, and tackling the kinds of policies, particularly in the criminal justice system, that have warehoused millions of Black people in the United States for years.

 And those networks of Black women advocates are waiting with bated breath.
 Can a trailblazing but notoriously cautious woman lead on the nation’s most contentious issue?

 As a political candidate, Harris had not always faced the fraught scrutiny that would characterize her run for president.
-In 2014, when she ran and won re-election as California’s attorney general, she was the pragmatic enforcer of laws in the biggest state in the union.
-Throughout her six-year tenure as AG, she went after big banks after the mortgage crisis, stood firm against marijuana legalization and, importantly, stayed quiet during a cascade of high-profile police shootings of Black people that rocked the country.
+In 2014, when she ran and won reelection as California’s attorney general, she was the pragmatic enforcer of laws in the biggest state in the union.
+Throughout her six-year tenure as AG, she went after big banks after the mortgage crisis, stood firm against marijuana legalization, and, importantly, stayed quiet during a cascade of high-profile police shootings of Black people that rocked the country.

-Months before her re-election that November, a Black teenager named Michael Brown Jr. was shot and killed by a white police officer named Darren Wilson in Ferguson, Missouri, a working-class suburb of St. Louis.
+Months before her reelection that November, a Black teenager named Michael Brown Jr. was shot and killed by a white police officer named Darren Wilson in Ferguson, Missouri, a working-class suburb of St. Louis.
 The shooting and the myriad injustices that preceded it led to waves of violence in the city and protests across the nation.
 Fiery images of protesters being tear-gassed and shot with rubber bullets by police flooded live television and social media.
 One rallying cry in particular captured the nation’s attention, tagged on social media posts and scrawled on handwritten protest signs: #BlackLivesMatter.

 The hashtag and activism surrounding it were developed by three Black women, all organizers—Alicia Garza, Patrisse Cullors, and Opal Tometi.
 Garza and Cullors were from Harris’ home state of California.
 With the help of burgeoning social media celebrities like DeRay McKesson, Shaun King, and Johnetta Elzie, #BlackLivesMatter became a national rallying cry.
 Garza, Cullors, and Tometi soon helped establish the Movement for Black Lives, a coalition of more than 50 Black-led grassroots organizations, and the Black Lives Matter Global Network, a decentralized network of organizers and activists based in several dozen cities across the United States and abroad.